jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 So there are a bunch of characteristics that you can combine that will
-- even though that technically a certain percentage of them are not functional - accomplish something in a way that is not place oriented, right.
+- even though that technically a certain percentage of them are not functional - accomplish something in a way that is not place oriented.
 If you have heard me talk negatively about place orientation.
-That, you know, we all went into the factory and had a good time and went home, and the factory is now better - this place orientation.
+That we all went into the factory and had a good time and went home, and the factory is now better - this place orientation.

 And this kind of flow orientation cures that.
 So what are the things that we have in flow?
 We have transformation.
 So one of the things we are going to be doing is transforming values.
-I am going to take, you know, the lugs and the whatever things go, the tire.
+I am going to take the lugs and the whatever things go, the tire.
 I am going to screw them together, and now I will have a wheel instead of the parts of a wheel.

 We are going to move things from one place to another.
 We are going to route them.
 Maybe it needs to go here or there.
 We are going to